-The FTSE All World index fell 3.81% and the FTSE All share fell 3.659% during the financial year, having been lower at the end of 2011.
-Credit markets continued to perform positively, the IBOX non Gilt Sterling index (a published index based on a broad range of high quality corporate bonds of varying maturity) rose 8.96%.
+The strong rally in world Equity markets in the final quarter of the year produced a 9.1% rise in the FTSE100, whilst with the additional benefit of the fall in the value of Sterling produced a rise in the MSCI all world of 14.2%.
+Credit markets continued to perform positively as the perception of risk fell, the IBOX non Gilt Sterling index (a published index based on a broad range of high quality corporate bonds of varying maturity) rose 7.0%.